What Doctors Want Most From Patients with Diabetes: Blood Sugar Data

 “The sooner someone can learn how to look at their own blood glucose trends and learn how to look at their reports, the sooner that they can learn how to make some of these adjustments themselves, the smoother their experience is going to be.
 Is your correction dose working?
 Did the timing of insulin for your meal match with how that meal was digested?”

-While Perko recommends discussing any changes in your diabetes regimen with your healthcare team, she also knows that waiting months and months to see your HCP isn’t realistic in diabetes management.
+While Perko recommends discussing any changes in your diabetes regimen with your healthcare team, she also knows that waiting months and months to see your healthcare provider (HCP) isn’t realistic in diabetes management.
 If you’re experiencing frequent severe highs or lows, you shouldn’t be waiting months and months to take action.

 “As a healthcare provider, working in diabetes, the best thing that we can do is get the patient to take ownership instead of just making changes for them,” emphasizes Perko.
 “We should be explaining to them how and why we’re making a change and really encouraging them to look at their own reports between appointments with your healthcare team.”

-Educational content related to diabetes management is made possible with support from Roche Diabetes Care, and editorial control rests solely on Beyond Type 1.
+Educational content related to diabetes management is made possible with support from Roche Diabetes Care, an active partner of Beyond Type 1 at the time of publication.
+Editorial control rests solely on Beyond Type 1.